This is our review of the best grain free dog food in 2022.

 What’s in the average bag of dog food

-Understanding the ingredients on a bag of dog food can be a complicated task; what is menhaden fish meal?
+Understanding the ingredients in dog food can be a complicated task; what is menhaden fish meal?
 Does my dog really need green beans?
 Are cereal grains essential?

 The thing to remember is the highest proportion of ingredients come first and to be fair, that should always be meat or some form of protein; some of the most famous dry dog foods have under 30%, what comes underneath however, should be looked at carefully too.